-- 1. Students wishing to audit classes must receive the approval of the instructor of the course. - No student auditing a course shall be permitted to change enrollment in that course to receive credit for the course. - Students auditing a course are not subject to attendance, test or grade requirements.
-Attendance of students auditing a course is not included in computing the apportionment accounting procedures.

-4. A fee of \$15 per unit will be charged.
+- Students wishing to audit classes must receive the approval of the instructor of the course. - Students wishing to audit a course must be in at least grades 9 to 12.
+Those students in grades kindergarten through 8 are not eligible to audit classes. - No student auditing a course shall be permitted to change enrollment in that course to receive credit for the course. - Students auditing a course are not subject to attendance, test or grade requirements.
+Attendance of students auditing a course is not included in computing the apportionment accounting procedures. - 5.
+A fee of \$15 per unit will be charged.
 Students enrolled in classes to receive credit for ten or more units shall not be charged a fee to audit three or fewer semester units.
-Audit fees are paid through the Community Extension office.
+Audit fees are paid through the Community Extension office. - Once enrolled, students must present their class instructor with a copy of the audit receipt obtained in the Community Extension office.